Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ## ORDER BY and NULL

 Sometimes we may have rows with a value of `NULL` for the column being sorted.
 How can we handle this?

-We can specify how to treat null values in the sort results.
+We can specify how to treat `NULL` values in the sort results.

 ```sql
 SELECT title, price